Amirrezahmi/IG-Curiosity-Analyzer/README.md

    2. Run all the cells in installation and import section!
    3. Restart the Runtime.
    4. In step 1 (Text generation), change the prompt based on your need.
+   5. For step 3 (voice cloning), you need to upload your voice dataset.
-   5. In step 4 (Deep fake), upload a picture of your face and choose the uploaded picture.
+   6. In step 4 (Deep fake), upload a picture of your face and choose the uploaded picture.

 # Contributing